kartonfarkas/api_docs/source/suite/contacts/contact_list_remove_contacts.rst

      - The maximum value is 10,000 contacts to be deleted with each request.
    * - key_id
      - mixed
-     - key which identifies the contacts, [field ID]
+     - Key which identifies the contacts, [field ID]
      - **id** or **uid** can be used
    * - external_ids
      - [id1];[id2];…
-     - field ID of the contacts
+     - Field ID of the contacts
      -

 JSON Payload Example